-Retail portfolio includes Mortgage Ioans, Private households Ioans and Consumer Ioans.
-The Ioan book is relatively smaller in size, and therefore has not been considered for distinct segmentation.
+Retail portfolio includes Mortgage loans, Private households loans and Consumer loans.
+The loan book is relatively smaller in size, and therefore has not been considered for distinct segmentation.

 The Bank evaluate Deferred cards portfolio separately including the evaluation of each risk component.